in-toto/witness/docs/policy.md

 }
 ```

-The above example policy requires two attestation collections are present, one named "clone" and one named "build".
+The above example policy requires that two attestation collections be present, one named "clone" and one named "build".
 Both
 collections must have a material, command-run, and product attestor within them.
 The command-run attestor for the
 "build" collection must have recorded a command of `go build -o=testapp .` to pass the embedded rego policy.
 The build
 step is configured to ensure the materials used are consistent with the artifacts from the clone step, assuring that